-If you mess something up, or want to try something different, no worries!
+If you mess something up, or want to try something different, don't worry!
 That's why you're testing.
 If you need to, just repeat this process to make a new test and try it again.

 If you're using this process to pre-record a session, anything that happened in the stream after you clicked Go Live will be recorded and available for download.
-To access the download, simply leave the studio, and then re-enter it after a couple minutes.
-You'll see a pop-up with the download options.
+To access the video and/or audio download, simply click the Download recordings button next to the Go Live button.

 Questions?
 Chat Us or Email firstname.lastname@example.org